Karen Wynn Fonstad: Career

 Before her "retirement" to raising children and writing companion atlases, Fonstad was Director of Cartographic Services at the University of Wisconsin–Oshkosh.
 Her formal acknowledgments for The Atlas of Pern (1984) include "my husband, Todd, associate professor geography" and the UW Oshkosh Department of Geography.

-She served on the Oshkosh City Planning Commission for twenty-four years and was a member of the Oshkosh Common Council.
-Other interests and activities included the Grand Opera House Board of Directors, Hotel/Convention Center and Mass Transportation Center Development Committees, Oshkosh Commercial Development Corporation, Business Improvement Council Board of Directors, Downtown Oshkosh Committee, the Oshkosh Symphony League, the Camp Fire and Cub Scout programs, and the UW-Oshkosh Faculty Dames, where she held the offices of president and secretary.
+Fonstad also served on the Oshkosh City Planning Commission for twenty-four years, held positions on other civic boards, and held the offices of president and secretary for the UW-Oshkosh Faculty Dames.

 Death

 Fonstad died, aged 59, from complications of breast cancer.

 Works

 Fonstad's speciality was the creation of fictional atlases: